 Adamvs produces 3 Cabernet Sauvignon wines and one Sauvignon Blanc.

 Adamvs Cabernet Sauvignon is their top wine.
 Produced from 100% Cabernet Sauvignon, the wine is made from a selection of their best barrels.
 The wine is aged in 100% new, french oak barrels for 22 months before bottling.
-Not much is made.
+Not much wine is made, making this quite difficult to find.
 The average annual production is slightly more than 150 cases of wine per vintage.

 Adamvs Quintvs Cabernet Sauvignon is made from 100% Cabernet Sauvignon.
 The wine is aged in 100% new, French oak barrels for 22 months before bottling.
 The average annual production is close to 600 cases per year.

 Adamvs Cabernet Sauvignon Teres is produced from 100% Cabernet Sauvignon.
 The wine is aged in 80% new, French oak barrels for 22 months before bottling.
 On average, slightly less than 1,000 cases of this wine are produced each year.